raho/reactnd-project-readable-starter/README.md

 ## API Server

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).

+## Frontend App

+The api endpoint for local API server is hardcoded in the `src/utils/api.js` file.